 While California has adopted the format of the Americans with Disabilities Act (ADA), the exact code was not adopted.
 For example, ADA sections 219 & 706 are listed in the California Building Code as 11B-219 and 11B-706.

-There are two areas in which the CBC differs from the ADA: What they define as assembly areas and the amount of assistive listening receivers they require in these assembly areas.
+There are two areas in which the CBC differs from the ADA: What they define as assembly areas and the number of assistive listening receivers they require in these assembly areas.
 Below, you will find more specific information on each of these topic.

 In Part One of the CBC, Assembly Areas are defined as, but not limited to, the following types of spaces:

-- Lecture halls
+- Lecture Halls

 - Public meeting rooms

 - Motion picture houses

 - Concert halls